AndreWohnsland/CocktailBerry/readme.md

 - `MICROSERVICE_BASE_URL` base url for microservice (if default docker it is at http://127.0.0.1:5000)
 - `DEVENVIRONMENT` boolean flag to enable some development features

+In addition, there is a `Shared` config class, with dynamic values.
+The only thing you may want to change is `supress_error` to true, this will activate a wrapper function catching and logging errors of the wrapped function.
+In production this will effectivly prevent the app from crashing due to errors (bugs) and log them, but setting it to `True` is at own risk.

 Depending on your preferred use, these values can differ.
 Then just run `runme.py`.

 Setting up the machine is quite easy as well.
 Just go to the **Belegung** Tab and select via the dropdown boxes your assigned ingredients.
 In addition, you can define ingredients which are also there, but are not connected to the machine (under _Zutaten/Ingredients > verfügbar/available_).
 You can define ingredients in recipes (at _selbst hinzufügen / add your own_) which should be later added via hand (for example sticky ingredients which would not be optimal for your pump, or only very rarely used ones in cocktails).